-- 72. The University will collect and process a range of information about you as part of the application and enrolment procedures and in relation to your academic progress and student record.
-It is necessary for the performance of this contract that the University collects and processes these data.
+- 73. The University will collect and process a range of information about you as part of the application and enrolment procedures and in relation to your academic progress and student record.
+It is necessary for the performance of this contract that the University collects and processes this data.
 The information collected will be used primarily for the purpose of processing your application and creating and maintaining your student record.
 This information will also be used to make statutory returns or regulatory declarations to bodies such as the Office for Students (OfS), the Student Loans Company (SLC), the Designated Data Body, local authorities, and the Police.
-When you study with NU, in the US, the University will also need to share data outside of the European Economic Area with them, and receive data from them, including in relation to the potential application of Title IX of the Civil Rights Act, disability and reasonable adjustments.
-For more information on this please see here. - 73.
+As a part of Northeastern University's global network, the University will need to share and receive data from outside of the European Economic Area, including in relation to the potential application of Title IX of the Civil Rights Act, disability and reasonable adjustments.
+For more information on this, please see the Privacy Notice for Applicants, Students and Alumni. - 74.
 All data are held and processed in accordance with the University's Data Protection Policy, and the requirements of the Data Protection Act 2018.
-Information is normally confidential between the applicant or student, appropriate staff at the University, regulatory bodies (such as those listed at 72 above), NU, and, in the case of international applicants and students, the UKVI.
-In some cases, application and other data may also be shared externally where programmes have been developed in collaboration with third-party organisations. - 74.
-The University's Data Protection Policy and the Privacy Notice for applicants and students can be found here and explain how the University collects, maintains and uses your personal data. - 75.
-Further to the University's Data Protection Policy, some photographs or images, including video, of students are included in University promotional material such as the prospectus and website.
-Any student who does not want their photograph or image to appear in any of the University's promotional material must write to Marketing to opt out.
+Information is normally confidential between the applicant or student, appropriate staff at the University, regulatory bodies (such as those listed above), NU, and, in the case of international applicants and students, the UKVI.
+In some cases, application and other data may also be shared externally where programmes have been developed in collaboration with third-party organisations. - 75.
+The University's Data Protection Policy and the Privacy Notice for Applicants, Students and Alumni can be found here, and explain how the University collects, maintains and uses your personal data. - 76.
+Further to the University's Data Protection Policy, some photographs or images, including video, of students are included in University promotional material, such as the prospectus and website.
+Any student who does not want their photograph or image to appear in any of the University's promotional material must write to the Marketing Team to opt out.